Jump scare: In film

-Though not a "jump scare" by name, the film Citizen Kane (1941) included an abrupt scene transition of a shrieking Cockatoo.
+Though not intended as a scare, the film Citizen Kane (1941) includes an abrupt wipe transition near the ending of the film which features a shrieking cockatoo.
 According to Orson Welles, this was intended to startle audience members who might have been beginning to doze off towards the end of the film.

-While editing Cat People (1942), Mark Robson created the jump scare, in which quiet tension builds and is suddenly and unexpectedly interrupted by a loud noise, cut, or fast movement, startling the viewer.
+While editing Cat People (1942), Jacques Tourneur created the jump scare, in which quiet tension builds and is suddenly and unexpectedly interrupted by a loud noise, cut, or fast movement, startling the viewer.
 In the film, Alice is walking home along a deserted street late at night, and realizes Irena is following her.
 Alice begins to panic, running, and the silence of the night, the contrast between light and deep shadow, shots of the fearful Alice, and the intermittent clacking of high heels set up suspense: abruptly, a bus enters the frame with a loud unpleasant noise, scaring the viewer.
 The jump scare device is sometimes called the Lewton Bus after producer Val Lewton, who used it in subsequent films.
-Prior to the 1980s, jump scares were a relatively rare occurrence in horror movies; however, they (in particular the Lewton Bus) became increasingly common in the early 1980s as the slasher subgenre increased in popularity.
+Prior to the 1980s, jump scares were relatively rare in horror movies; however, they (in particular the Lewton Bus) became increasingly common in the early 1980s as the slasher subgenre increased in popularity.

 Carrie, released in 1976, has one of the first modern jump scares.
-The scene, which occurs at the end of the film, is credited as the inspiration for the use of a final jump scare in the 1980 movie Friday the 13th, to show that an apparently dead villain had survived.
+The scene in which Carrie's bloodied arm abruptly emerges from the soil at the end of the film is credited as the inspiration for the use of a final jump scare in the 1980 film Friday the 13th, to show that an apparently dead villain had survived.

 The 1979 film When a Stranger Calls uses a form of jump scare to suddenly reveal the location of the antagonist to both the protagonist and the audience.
 Film writer William Cheng describes this as causing a "sudden vanishing of the protective walls surrounding the film's protagonist", in turn giving the viewer at home a sense that the intruder is also somehow closer to them.

+The 1980 film The Shining is known for its "misplaced" jump scares, whereby director Stanley Kubrick appears to subvert horror conventions with seemingly banal occurrences which coincide with a dramatic cymbal crash preceded by a tense orchestral build up.
+Such instances include the appearance of a title card announcing "Tuesday" or when Jack Torrance, the film's main antagonist, removes a sheet of paper from a typewriter.

+Several of David Lynch's films use jump scares, such as Mullholland Drive and Inland Empire.

 The 2009 film Drag Me to Hell contains jump scares throughout, with director Sam Raimi saying he wanted to create a horror film with "big shocks that'll hopefully make audiences jump."